LERCAutomation/DataExtractor-ArcPro-UserGuide/setup/setup.rst

 	The name of the column in the partner GIS layer indicating which SQL table should be used for that partner.

 _`SQLFilesColumn`
 	The name of the column in the partner GIS layer indicating which SQL tables should be extracted for each partner.
-The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`SQLTables <SQLTablesArc>`) that should be included for each partner.
+The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`SQLTables <SQLTables>`) that should be included for each partner.

 _`MapFilesColumn`
 	The name of the column in the partner GIS layer indicating which ArcGIS layers should be extracted for each partner.
 The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`MapLayers <MapLayers>`) that should be included for each partner.